-Two months ago, we booked a half-day city tour of Abu Dhabi, using Emirates Tours & Safari.
-Emirates Tours is a tour operator based in Abu Dhabi, organizing different tours.
-The reviews on TripAdvisor were those of desert safari tours (which we did for the next day).
-There was no way I could see others’ reviews for the none-desert tours, but we went ahead in faith, thinking that if they could do desert tours so well, the city tour should be good too.
+Two months ago, we booked a half-day city tour of Abu Dhabi, with Emirates Tours & Safari.
+The reviews on TripAdvisor were of desert safari tours and they were raving reviews, although Emirates Tours does organize different tours in Abu Dhabi as well.
+I couldn’t find others’ reviews for the none-desert tours, especially the Abu Dhabi city tour, but we went ahead in faith, thinking that if they could do desert tours so well, the city tour should be good too.

-Our group of five were picked up by the coach at 8.35am downstairs of our apartment.
-We only managed to reach Sheikh Zayed Mosque’s carpark at 10.05am.
-That’s 1.5 hours of sitting in the coach, going around to pick up other passengers at their hotels.
-At first, I had boarded the coach all excited.
-By the time we reached the mosque, the majority of my excitement had died down, along with the passing time.
+On our first morning in Abu Dhabi, at 8.35am, our group of five were picked up downstairs of our apartment.
+Guess what time we reached Sheikh Zayed Mosque’s carpark?
+10.05am!
+That’s 1.5 hours of sitting inside the coach, going round and round to pick up other passengers at their hotels.
+Initially, I had boarded the coach all excited to see the mosque.
+By the time we finally reached the mosque, the main bulk of my excitement had already died down, togetjer with the passing time.

-As we go around picking up passengers, inside the coach, the tour guide will use his monotonous voice to briefly introduced facts about Abu Dhabi to us.
-We got to learn that ~Abu Dhabi is a really rich city; ~Abu Dhabi welcomes foreigners to work and stay here; ~there are many planted trees and natural mangroves, etc. He kept repeating the same information.
+As we went around picking up passengers, inside the coach, the tour guide used his really monotonous voice to briefly introduce facts about Abu Dhabi.
+We got to learn that ~Abu Dhabi is a really rich city; ~Abu Dhabi welcomes foreigners to work and stay here; ~there’s plenty of planted trees and natural mangroves, etc. He kept repeating the same information.
 Either he’d forgotten what he had mentioned, or he’s repeating to share with new people that boarded the coach.
-I’ll give him the benefit of the doubt, but I have to admit I was really bored by this guide.
+I’ll give him the benefit of the doubt, but I have to admit I was really bored by him.

-Outside of Sheikh Zayed Grand Mosque, we went through the dress-code and security checks.
+Outside of Sheikh Zayed Grand Mosque, we went through security and dress-code checks.
 Finally, we were inside the mosque at 10.15am #LongAwaited!
-We had been instructed to return to our coach at the carpark at 11.15am.
-That leaves us with less than an hour to see the mosque, argh.
-Our Tour Guide did lead the way inside the mosque, but he was fast whereas I was busy trying to snap as many photos as I could and marvel at this wonderful creation of a mosque.
-Therefore, I didn’t have much chance to listen to what he shared.
+We’d been instructed to return to our coach at the carpark at 11.15am.
+That leaves us with just an hour to fully cover the mosque, argh!
+Our Tour Guide led the way inside the mosque, but he was so fast whereas I was busy trying to snap as many photos as I could in marvel of this wonderful creation of a mosque.
+I didn’t have much chance to listen to what he shared.